findlay-forsblom/2DT00E-DegreeProject/Server/README.md

 The intended functionality of this web application was to present sensor and predicted data, along with weather API data, to restrict the number of snow clearances at artificial grass pitches in Växjö county.
 The application should also handle the information dispersing upon pitch closure or clearance.
 The web application was written in JavaScript with Node.js.
 The framework used was Express.js, along with numerous modules to build up functionality.
 The view engine used was Express-hbs (handlebars).
 Information was dispersed through email, using the nodemailer module.
 The different functionalities are explained below.

 ## Starting the web application
 To start the web application, the following commands should be used.
+Make sure the latest version of Node.js is installed.
+Redis is used for storing session variables.
+Make sure the Redis server is up and running, upon starting the application, [read more](https://redis.io/topics/quickstart).

+### Using Node

 The following command installs the node modules used in this application.
 ```